By CHUCK OFFENBURGER

-In fact, the original Bernard School building was destroyed fire in 1956 — about two years after the Supreme Court decision — and Hickman Countians, black and white, made the decision to rebuild it!
+In fact, the original Bernard School building was destroyed by fire in 1956 — about two years after the Supreme Court decision — and Hickman Countians, black and white, made the decision to rebuild it!

 O.H.
 Bernard High School continued graduating young African Americans until after the 1969 commencement, although some black students had started attending the white Hickman County Schools earlier in the ’60s.